 Since its introduction three years ago, the Mercedes-Benz GLK350 has been one of our favorite compact luxury crossovers.
 It brings much of the Mercedes promise -- rock-solid construction, a sophisticated ride and ample safety features -- to this growing vehicle segment.
 Now adding to its appeal, the 2013 Mercedes-Benz GLK arrives with thorough updates outside, inside and under the hood.

 The GLK's squared-off design aesthetic remains, but the front end now exhibits more slope and visual ornamentation.
-The differences seem minor at first, but once you park a vintage 2012 next to a '13, the outgoing model suddenly looks plain by comparison.
+The differences seem minor at first, but when you park a vintage 2012 next to a 2013, the outgoing model suddenly looks plain by comparison.
 Once you climb inside the cabin, you sense a similar change.
 The stark, Germanic environment feels warmer thanks to upgraded materials and a swath of rich wood trim, even though the layout hasn't really changed aside from a slight change in the location of the shift lever and turn signal stalk.

 The GLK also benefits from high-tech features first found on pricier Benzes.
 Adaptive cruise control automatically slows the GLK to match the speed of minivans clogging the lane ahead.
 A gentle buzz in the steering wheel from a lane-departure warning system lets you know if you veer too close to the line, while Benz's Attention Assist stands by in case you fall asleep or simply stop paying attention.
 There's also now an automatic parallel parking system.

 Much improved from last year, the 2013 Mercedes-Benz GLK-Class feels a little more luxurious and special.
-Of course, nothing has been done to enlarge the backseat and cargo area, however, which remains smaller than most competitors.
+Of course, nothing has been done to enlarge the backseat and cargo area, however, which remain smaller than most competitors.
 That's why families might consider the more spacious Audi Q5, BMW X3 and Volvo XC60.
 Yet for those who are single or whose kids have left the nest (or not yet arrived in it), the GLK is now an even more appealing choice.

-Standard equipment on the GLK350 includes 19-inch wheels, automatic headlights, LED running lights, foglamps, rear privacy glass, roof rails, cruise control, dual-zone automatic climate control, eight-way power front seats, MB-Tex premium vinyl upholstery, a leather-wrapped tilt-and-telescoping steering wheel and a cargo cover.
+Standard equipment on both models includes 19-inch wheels, automatic headlights, LED running lights, foglamps, rear privacy glass, roof rails, cruise control, dual-zone automatic climate control, eight-way power front seats, MB-Tex premium vinyl upholstery, a leather-wrapped tilt-and-telescoping steering wheel and a cargo cover.
 Standard electronics features include Bluetooth phone connectivity, the COMAND electronics interface, the mbrace2 emergency communications system and a six-speaker sound system with a CD player and an auxiliary audio jack.

 The Premium 1 package adds a power liftgate, auto-dimming mirrors, a panoramic sunroof, four-way driver lumbar adjustment, driver memory functions, a power-adjustable steering wheel, a 115-volt power outlet, satellite radio and an iPod/USB audio interface.
 The Full Leather Seating package adds leather upholstery, front passenger memory functions, upgraded head restraints and interior ambient lighting.
 The Lighting package adds adaptive bi-xenon headlights with automatic high beams and washers.